syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### editorFocusChange
 {:#events:editorfocuschange}
-Cursor will be positioned to end of the selected editor string when event is triggered
+Triggers When labels of node or text is edited and the position of the cursor is at the end of the selected editor string

 #### Example